-The State, or a designated developer, can negotiate to buy your property just like any other buyer might.
+The State can negotiate to buy your property just like any other buyer might.
 If you and the State can not agree a price, though, the State can proceed with eminent domain.
 Eminent domain is simply the legal process that has been established to allow governments to gain ownership of private property.
 Eminent domain formally begins when the State starts a lawsuit to take your property.
 These lawsuits do not affect your credit rating or allege that you have done anything wrong.

 An eminent domain appraiser should meet the following standards: a.
 Thorough understanding of eminent domain valuation rules; b.
 Experience with property type being acquired; c.
 Ability to write a comprehensive and thoroughly reasoned appraisal report; and, d.
 Ability and experience as a witness in court.
 Learn more about the importance of selecting an appraiser in eminent domain law.